modem7/Dnscrypt-Proxy/README.md

 Modify servers to meet your needs, adjust other params if desired.
 For more detail around those settings, see: https://github.com/jedisct1/dnscrypt-proxy/wiki/Configuration-Sources

-Modify dnscrypt-proxy/Dockerfile if you want to adjust the monitor

 Run the build:
 ```bash
 docker build -f dnscrypt-proxy/Dockerfile dnscrypt-proxy/ -t dnscrypt-proxy-build